No. 7 Florida tops No. 17 Gonzaga in two OTs

 PORTLAND, Ore. -- Nearly a year ago to the day, Gonzaga and Florida met in the semifinals of the AdvoCare Invitational.

+“I don’t know where to start, crazy game -- wow, what an unbelievable college basketball game,” Florida coach Mike White said.
+“To just beat Gonzaga is a huge deal for us.”

+“Mike (White) made some really good adjustments -- I thought he made a great adjustment against our zone coming out in the second half,” Gonzaga coach Mark Few said.

-Jalen Hudson was sensational for Florida (5-0), scoring 31 of his 35 points in the second half and overtime, including an 8 of 12 showing from deep.
-KeVaughn Allen finished with 23 points while Chris Chiozza was solid all-around with 26 points, 10 assists and eight rebounds.
+Jalen Hudson was sensational for Florida (5-0), scoring 31 of his 35 points in the second half and overtime, including an 8-of-12 showing from deep.
+KeVaughn Allen finished with 23 points and Chris Chiozza was solid all-around with 26 points, 10 assists and eight rebounds.

+“I‘m just excited that we came out with the win,” Hudson said.
+“We played really tough, we never quit.
+They (Gonzaga) made a lot of big plays -- we just never quit and never folded.”

 Johnathon Williams did everything he could to get Gonzaga (4-1) the win, finishing with 39 points and 12 rebounds.
-He shot 16 of 22 from the field.
+He was 16 of 22 from the field.

-Killian Tillie added 17 for the Bulldogs while Corey Kispert chipped in 15.
+Killian Tillie added 17 points for the Bulldogs and Corey Kispert chipped in 15.
 Josh Perkins, the hero of last year’s victory, came alive in the second half to finish with 17 points, seven rebounds and seven assists.

+Both Tillie and Perkins fouled out and didn’t play in the second overtime.

+“Losing Tillie’s huge.
+Tillie is someone that just makes life easier for him (Williams), the guards, all of us,” Few said.
+“Obviously, we played 15-16 minutes without him, played eight or 10 without Perkins.”

 After drama ensued at the end of regulation and overtime, the second overtime saw Florida jump out big and hang on.
 A 9-2 run midway through the second overtime sent the largely pro-Gonzaga crowd streaming for the exits.

+“We had several opportunities to fold and our guys were extremely resilient and tough,” White said.
+“I thought we made some big strides today in both those departments as well as how we defended and rebounded a team that’s really good and really talented.”

-Chiozza appeared to give Florida the win in the first overtime when his 3-point play gave the Gators a two-point lead with eight seconds left, but Silas Melson’s layup tied the game, sending it a second overtime.
+Chiozza appeared to give Florida the win in the first overtime when his 3-point play put the Gators up by two with eight seconds left, but Silas Melson’s layup tied the score, sending it to a second overtime.

 Trailing by seven at halftime, the Gators came out firing to begin the second half.